carla-simulator/carla/Docs/carla_headless.md

-Running CARLA Remotely and without Display
+Running CARLA without Display and Selecting GPUs
 ------

 This tutorial is designed for:
 - Remote server users that have several nvidia  graphical cards and want to effectively use CARLA on all GPUs.
 - Desktop users who want to use the GPU that is not plugged on the screen for rendering CARLA.

 On this tutorial you will learn.